dcrow2huskers/injection-research/README.md

 ---

+### 6. Known Limitations
+	•	The generated Python and Java programs are not production-ready and may fail to execute due to syntax errors, missing dependencies, or incomplete logic.
+	•	Dynamic testing was performed only on samples that executed safely in a sandbox environment.
+	•	Static analysis tools may produce false positives or negatives (a known limitation of Bandit, Semgrep, and SpotBugs).
+	•	Results reflect specific model versions at the time of the experiment and may differ for future LLM iterations.
+	•	Some artifacts in /analysis/dynamic/ (e.g., .txt, .db, .json files) were created automatically during runtime execution.

+---

-### 6. Intended Use
+### 7. Intended Use

 > **Important:** This repository is an **archival research artifact**.
 > Artifact graders **do not need to run** the code to evaluate the project.

 All source code and analysis artifacts are included so that the experiments **could** be reproduced, but the project was designed as a **measurement study**, not as a user-facing application.
+Thus, no makefile or compilation instructions are included.

 - The Python and Java files under `/code samples/` are **LLM outputs** used as subjects for analysis.
 - The scripts in `/figures/` or `/analysis/` were written only to:
   - Invoke custom static/dynamic analysis testing.
   - Visualize results from json and csv analysis output.
 - There is **no single “main program”** to compile or run.

+---